 Morning: Future World

-As with any Disney park, I recommend getting there as soon as the park opens at 9, so you can have as much time as possible to have fun.
+As with any Disney park, I recommend getting there as soon as the park opens at 9, so you can have as much time as possible to try your snacking around the world.
 As soon as you get inside, run into that giant disco ball that doubles as the symbol of EPCOT.
-I like to start my day here with the ritual of riding Spaceship Earth.
+We’ll start our day here with the ritual of riding Spaceship Earth.

 THE APPROXIMATELY TOP FIVE: FUTURE WORLD

 1) Spaceship Earth

 Spaceship Earth is a ride dedicated to one of old Walt’s obsessions, technological innovation.
 You can choose the language for the narration of the ride, but the English version is currently narrated by Dame Judi Dench (!!!)
 The ride shows you the progress of humanity from the creation of fire to the invention of the personal computer.

 Humans!
 Where would we be without ourselves?
 I was especially impressed that the ride credited Islamic scholars with mathematical innovation.
 Way to be inclusive, Disney!

 This ultra popular ride is in The Land building.
 Get here as soon as you can because the lines usually go up to 90 minutes pretty quickly.
 Basically it’s a flight simulation that makes you feel like you are Soarin’ over a myriad world wonders, from Neuschwanstein Castle to Iguacu Falls.

 I think people like this ride because, unlike many of the attractions at Epcot, you don’t have to think about it at all.
 After all the deep thinking that Spaceship Earth made me do, it was nice to chill out, look at pretty pictures, and pretend that I could fly like Tinkerbell.